 What about footwear?

 Us parents each packed one pair of flip-flops and light hiking trainers.
-The boys had sandals and light trainers.
-I would ensure they wore their trainers in the evening to protect their feet from snakes and scorpions (not that we ever came across any).
+The boys had sandals and light hiking boots.
+I would ensure they wore their hiking boots in the evening to protect their feet from snakes and scorpions (not that we ever came across any).

 What did you do about washing clothes?